System builder deployment of Windows 10 for desktop editions

 If you use an x64 Windows 10 image, add x64 update packages; if you use an x86 Windows 10 image, add x86 update packages.

-To obtain update packages, download them from Microsoft Update Catalog.
+To get update packages, download them from Microsoft Update Catalog.

 Run Internet Explorer and navigate to the Microsoft Update Catalog webpage.
 See What you will need and where to get it for more information about which packages you should obtain from Microsoft Update Catalog.